Pendulum: Britain and Denmark

 Britain and Denmark appear to be the only nations that (for a short time) based their units of length on the pendulum.
 In 1821 the Danish inch was defined as 1/38 of the length of the mean solar seconds pendulum at 45° latitude at the meridian of Skagen, at sea level, in vacuum.
 The British parliament passed the Imperial Weights and Measures Act in 1824, a reform of the British standard system which declared that if the prototype standard yard was destroyed, it would be recovered by defining the inch so that the length of the solar seconds pendulum at London, at sea level, in a vacuum, at 62 °F was 39.1393 inches.
 This also became the US standard, since at the time the US used British measures.
 However, when the prototype yard was lost in the 1834 Houses of Parliament fire, it proved impossible to recreate it accurately from the pendulum definition, and in 1855 Britain repealed the pendulum standard and returned to prototype standards.

 Other uses

+Railroading

+Created by the Magnetic Signal Company (MSC), with various other companies following their footsteps, a signal that uses the pendulum to operate, named the wigwag, or lesser known as the Magnetic Flagman, was a once common railroad signal class, only few remain operational worldwide, particularly through California.